 • • •

-Doctors couldn’t find the limits of his appetite.
+Doctors could not find the limits of his appetite.
 He ate a meal intended for 15, tried to drink the blood of other patients, and once ate an entire eel without chewing.
 He was then forced to flee the hospital when a toddler went missing and he was suspected of consuming the erstwhile child.
 Tarrare died four years later of—get this—consumption.

 Also unclear is the cause of his food mania.
 One wrench in the works is that late 18th-century France is basically the source of all historical supereaters, of which there are precious few.
-Tarrare’s contemporary Charles Domery ate five pounds of grass a day when he couldn’t get real food (or live animals).
+Tarrare’s contemporary Charles Domery ate five pounds of grass a day when he couldn’t get real food or live animals.
 Doctors once fed him sixteen pounds of raw cow udder, beef parts, and tallow candles in one day; he ate it all and never evacuated his bowels: “When his throat is dry from continued exercise, he lubricates it by stripping the grease off the candles between his teeth…”

 2. Undereating, of course, has long been a political and religious act.
 Medieval Ireland, for example, was governed by a civil law called Senchus Mor.
 One provision of that law allowed complainants to fast—literally—on the doorstep of the defendant.
 Should the complainant starve to death, the doorstep-owner would be forced to compensate the deceased’s family.
 A similar doorstep law was also in place in parts of India until 1861.